awslabs/aws-sdk-swift/reference/0.x/AWSQuickSight/QuickSightClientProtocol.md

 func createThemeAlias(input: CreateThemeAliasInput, completion: @escaping (ClientRuntime.SdkResult<CreateThemeAliasOutputResponse, CreateThemeAliasOutputError>) -> Void)
 ```

-### deleteAccountCustomization(input:​completion:​)
+### deleteAccountCustomization(input:completion:)

-Deletes all Amazon QuickSight customizations in this Amazon Web Services Region; for the specified
-Amazon Web Services account and Amazon QuickSight namespace.
+Deletes all Amazon QuickSight customizations in this Amazon Web Services Region; for the specified Amazon Web Services account and Amazon QuickSight namespace.

 ``` swift
 func deleteAccountCustomization(input: DeleteAccountCustomizationInput, completion: @escaping (ClientRuntime.SdkResult<DeleteAccountCustomizationOutputResponse, DeleteAccountCustomizationOutputError>) -> Void)
 ```

-### deleteAnalysis(input:​completion:​)
+### deleteAnalysis(input:completion:)

 Deletes an analysis from Amazon QuickSight.
-You can optionally include a recovery window during
-which you can restore the analysis.
-If you don't specify a recovery window value, the
-operation defaults to 30 days.
-Amazon QuickSight attaches a DeletionTime stamp to
-the response that specifies the end of the recovery window.
-At the end of the recovery
-window, Amazon QuickSight deletes the analysis permanently.
-At any time before recovery window ends, you can use the RestoreAnalysis
-API operation to remove the DeletionTime stamp and cancel the deletion of
-the analysis.
-The analysis remains visible in the API until it's deleted, so you can
-describe it but you can't make a template from it.
+You can optionally include a recovery window during which you can restore the analysis.
+If you don't specify a recovery window value, the operation defaults to 30 days.
+Amazon QuickSight attaches a DeletionTime stamp to the response that specifies the end of the recovery window.
+At the end of the recovery window, Amazon QuickSight deletes the analysis permanently.
+At any time before recovery window ends, you can use the RestoreAnalysis API operation to remove the DeletionTime stamp and cancel the deletion of the analysis.
+The analysis remains visible in the API until it's deleted, so you can describe it but you can't make a template from it.
 An analysis that's scheduled for deletion isn't accessible in the Amazon QuickSight console.
 To access it in the console, restore it.
-Deleting an analysis doesn't delete the
-dashboards that you publish from it.
+Deleting an analysis doesn't delete the dashboards that you publish from it.

 ``` swift
 func deleteAnalysis(input: DeleteAnalysisInput, completion: @escaping (ClientRuntime.SdkResult<DeleteAnalysisOutputResponse, DeleteAnalysisOutputError>) -> Void)
 ```

-### deleteDashboard(input:​completion:​)
+### deleteDashboard(input:completion:)

 Deletes a dashboard.